 A lot of people like to throw the Fifth Amendment around like they know what it is how it works.
 Unfortunately, it's not as clear and easy as one might think if you don't have the legal background.
 Basically, you can use the Fifth Amendment if the prosecutor or somebody else is trying to get you to testify and you might say something that would incriminate yourself.

 The bottom line is, before you can plead the Fifth in a case and assert your Fifth Amendment rights to protect yourself from making an incriminating statement, you're going to need to have grounds to do so.
 You're going to need to consult with an attorney and that attorney must be able to say to you yes, if you did testify in this case there's a chance they could ask you questions about an area that would get you to possibly incriminate yourself.
 Then you would have the legal grounds to assert your Fifth Amendment rights.

 They've already done or said something that has incriminated them and put them in a bad position.
 Anybody giving a statement that the prosecutors are going to later use in a criminal case, that's usually the best evidence the prosecutors have because it's very difficult to refute when people say things that incriminates them, because most times people aren't going to say anything that's going to incriminate them because, obviously, they don't want to put themselves in a bad position and get themselves arrested and get themselves in trouble.

 That will be there primary evidence because it's a wonderful thing for both the prosecutor and a defense attorney to have a taped statement from somebody that helps your side.
 Whether it helps the people of the state of California prosecute somebody for a crime, or whether it helps the defense prove that the main witness in the case is not credible and is unreliable.
 So, any statement you have that contradicts them or makes them look bad or attacks the elements of the case is wonderful for either side.

-Explain the context of why they're trying to ask you questions and then that criminal defense attorney can obviously give you sound advice as to whether or not you actually can plead the Fifth Amendment, how to do it, under what circumstances, whether it's actually in your best interest to plead the Fifth in Los Angeles, and what the other things you're going to do are in order to protect your rights, your freedom, your interest in any criminal case in LA.
+Explain the context of why they're trying to ask you questions and then that a criminal defense lawyer can obviously give you sound advice as to whether or not you actually can plead the Fifth Amendment, how to do it, under what circumstances, whether it's actually in your best interest to plead the Fifth in Los Angeles, and what the other things you're going to do are in order to protect your rights, your freedom, your interest in any criminal case in LA.

 For more information on Application Of 5th Amendment In A Criminal Case, a free initial consultation is your best step.
-Get the information and legal answers you are seeking by calling (213) 374-3952 today.
+Get the information and legal answers you are seeking by calling (213) 542-0979 today.